Kot Engenharia

 Figure 12: Monitoring and liquid penetrant testing of the reinforcement.

-The example presented of Structural Calculation, proposed reinforcement and follow-up is just a sample of the CARE methodology implemented at the port terminal.
-All 26 assets responsible for material handling, from receipt to loading onto ships for export, had their integrity inspected and audited, with a view to revitalizing the assets.
+In summary, the example presented of Structural Calculation, reinforcement proposal, and monitoring is just one example of the CARE methodology implemented at the port terminal.
+Finally, all 26 assets responsible for handling material, from receipt to shipment on ships for export, had their integrity inspected and audited, with a view to revitalizing the assets.
 Figure 13 shows a compilation of the actions carried out during the application of the CARE methodology.

 Figure 13: Compilation of actions for structural revitalization.